BryanSchuetz/dai/who-we-are/leadership.md

 redirect_from:
 - "/who-we-are/leadership"
 layout: node
-summary: From our Board to our executives to our in-country directors, DAI’s leaders ensure that our passion for development is executed with the discipline of a business.
+summary: |
-  They set the standards for a [global workforce](/who-we-are/the-team) dedicated to delivering both transformational results and optimal value.
+  DAI’s leaders ensure that our passion for development is executed with the discipline of a business.
+They set the standards for a global workforce dedicated to delivering both transformational results and optimal value.
 hero: true
 ---